dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 A filter can be added to the pipeline at one of three *scopes*:

-* Using an attribute on an controller action.
+* Using an attribute on a controller action.
 Filter attributes cannot be applied to Razor Pages handler methods.
 * Using an attribute on a controller or Razor Page.
 * Globally for all controllers, actions, and Razor Pages as shown in the following code: